braceal/vllm-globus-compute/README.md

 run the vllm inference function locally and receive the response back from the model running on Polaris.

-**Note**: We need to use the same python version as is running on Polaris **Note**: The first time your run the function on a new computer you will need to authenticate with Globus.
+**Note**: We need to use the same python version as is running on Polaris.

+**Note**: The first time your run the function on a new computer you will need to authenticate with Globus.

 **Note**: If it's been a while since you've run the function, it will take a minute to warm up.
 That's because the job has to get through the queue and import the python libraries, etc. Subsequent calls will be faster.

 Locally (or from any computer),